 Another approach I tried was to cover foam pipe insulation with PET plastic braid, commonly used to cover cables or electrical wiring, with the intent to force the foam to become more round.
 Tests where I tried to bond to the PET resulted in what I wanted—the epoxy didn’t bond to it, which seemed to allow easier removal of the foam, although the PET remained inside the composite tube (Figure 3).

-Fluorescent light tubes
+Fluorescent light composite tubes

 An approach I tried that didn’t work was to laminate over a fluorescent light tube.
 I liked the idea as the inside surface would be perfectly smooth.
 I applied mold release to the glass tube and laminated the carbon fiber braid and unidirectional fiber as described above.
 The plan was to break the bulb (they implode) and vacuum the particles out.
 However, I was disappointed when I broke the end and the bulb did not implode but stayed attached to the carbon fiber.
 Evidently, there was too much surface area to allow removal.
-So I have a carbon fiber tube that is glass lined.
+So I have a carbon fiber tube that is glass-lined.

 Based on this lesson, I tried a different approach.
 I bonded a light layer of fiberglass fabric over the florescent tube with mold release on the surface.
 When cured, the single layer of fiberglass is flexible enough that you can break the bulb and remove the broken glass.
 I then laminate enough fabric to the outside to yield the required stiffness.
 Now I have a composite tube that is perfectly smooth and round inside.

-Making curved and tapered tubes
+Making curved and tapered composite tubes

 To make curved tubes, I bent ½” diameter copper tubing to about an 8″ constant radius.
 Then I placed pipe insulation foam over the copper tubing and proceeded with the laminating.
 When everything was cured, the copper tubing slid out.
 Again, I used monofilament to cut the foam to allow removal in pieces.

 To make a tapered tube, I placed pipe insulation foam over a metal tube that was greater than the size the pipe insulation was intended for, which opened the slit.
 Then I attached eyebolts to each end of the tube and stretched two 50 lb monofilament lines.
-I aligned one end of each with the edge of the open slit of the pipe insulation and the other end on the foam away from the edge to form a desired taper.
+I aligned one end of each with the edge of the open slit of the pipe insulation and the other end on the foam away from the edge to form the desired taper.
 Using the line as a guide, I then cut along the lines and remove the long thin wedges of foam along the open slit.
 I placed the trimmed foam over a taut rope as described earlier.
 When I sealed the slit shut, I had a tapered molding surface to laminate over.

-Joining tube sections
+Joining composite tube sections

-To create one continuous tube, sections— straight or curved—can be joined to other sections.
+To create one continuous tube, sections—straight or curved—can be joined to other sections.
 I wanted matching diameters within a 1/16″ so I could easily blend the sections to become visually “joint-less.”

 I’ve used two approaches for joining tubes and both involve fabricating a sleeve that fits in the ends of the tubes.
 The sleeve length should be about four times the diameter of the tubes you are joining—half of the sleeve length goes into each adjoining tube.

-The first approach to create a sleeve is to follow the procedure described above for laminating one layer of fiberglass over a polished metal tube and then cutting the laminate to free it.
+The first approach to creating a sleeve is to follow the procedure described above for laminating one layer of fiberglass over a polished metal tube and then cutting the laminate to free it.
 After that, add a couple more layers to get the outside diameter needed to match the inside diameter of the tubes to be joined.

 The other approach I used was to laminate a sleeve over a thin wall (1/16″ or less) aluminum tube mold.
 The outside diameter of the aluminum tube represents the inside diameter of the tubes to be joined less the thickness of the sleeve.
 After sanding and polishing the aluminum tube, I wrapped it in fiberglass tape saturated with epoxy.
 Then I heated the aluminum and the laminate to accelerate the cure and also expand the aluminum.